LibreHealthIO/community-infra/ansible/README.md

 #### Update all packages playbook
 This will do a dry run of updating all packages on all servers

-`ansible-playbook -i inventories/all update.yml --check -v`
+`ansible-playbook -i inventories/all update.yml --check -vvvv`

-When satisfied this will not breaking anything drop the `--check` and it will update all servers in the inventories.
+When satisfied this will not break anything drop the `--check` and it will update all servers in the inventories.

 #### Update a certain package to latest version